One by One (Cher song): Release and promotion

 In the United Kingdom, WEA issued "One by One" as the second single from It's a Man's World on January 6, 1996.
 Released in CD, cassette, and twelve-inch formats, the single included the Junior Vasquez remix, Cher's version of "It's a Man's Man's Man's World", and her own "If I Could Turn Back Time" (1989).
 In the United States, it was released on May 21, 1996, as the album's lead single through Reprise Records.
 Prior to its release, Billboard reported that the Junior Vazquez remix was receiving "major play" at nightclubs, and had been picked by WKTU radio station.
 "One by One" was included on three Cher compilation albums: The Greatest Hits (1999), The Very Best of Cher (2003), and Gold (2005).
 A rare remix, known as the JR's pride mix, was released in June 2023 to accompany the deluxe reissue of It's a Man's World.

-The music video for "One by One" was directed by Marcus Nispel.
+The music video for "One by One" was directed by German director Marcus Nispel.
 Shot in sepia, the visual shows a couple's relationship issues, whilst Cher is seen singing the song on the television.
 Billboard had previously reported that the singer's son Chaz Bono would star in the video.
 In the US, an altered version of the clip was released, featuring more shots of Cher.
 "One by One" can be found on 2004's The Very Best of Cher: The Video Hits Collection.
 On January 9, 1996, Cher sang "One by One" on The National Lottery Live; one month later, she presented it on Sanremo's Teatro Ariston.
 Finally, on June 27, "One by One" was performed on Late Night with David Letterman.
 In 2005, the Junior Vasquez Club Vocal Mix of "One by One" was included on the final Los Angeles concert of Cher's Living Proof: The Farewell Tour.

 Reception

 Critical

 Critical reception towards "One by One" was positive.
 AllMusic's Jose F. Promis deemed it "irresistible", and although he praised the American remixes, he concluded that the original version is "decidedly superior".
 Dotmusic columnist James Masterton called it, "quite possibly one of the most pure pop tracks [Cher] has ever recorded".
-Writing for Billboard, Larry Flick opined the song is a "summery jeep pop ditty", as well as a "terrific single".
+Writing for Billboard magazine, Larry Flick opined the song is a "summery jeep pop ditty", as well as a "terrific single".
 He added: "By the time the chorus breaks in, you're hooked by the brain-embed-melody and lyric[s] that [are] as sweet as can be."
 Also from Billboard, Michael Paloetta said the track is one of It's a Man's Worlds "treasures", while Paul Verna referred to it as a "charming" first single.
 PopMatters Peter Piatkowski highlighted the "insanely catchy chorus", further comparing the original version of song to the work of Tina Turner; he also praised the "slinky" American R&B mix.
 The staff of music website Pop Rescue described "One by One" as "almost dreamlike [...] truly a lovely song".